KY-050 Ultrasonic distance sensor

 - Micro:Bit

-This module is ideally suited for distance measurement in a range between 2 cm and 3 m.
-With a resolution of about 3 mm, distances can thus be measured by ultrasonic signal.
-If a signal (falling edge) is applied to the trigger input, a distance measurement is performed and output at the echo output as a PWM TTL signal.
-The ultrasonic distance sensor is particularly suitable for obstacle detection, distance measurement, as a level indicator and for industrial applications.
+This module is ideal for distance measurement in a range between 2 cm and 3 m.
+With a resolution of around 3 mm, distances can be measured precisely using an ultrasonic signal.
+When a signal (falling edge) is applied to the trigger input, the sensor starts a distance measurement.
+The result is output at the echo output as a PWM TTL signal.

 Measurable distance | 2 cm - 300 cm |